fenago/rabbitmq-jupyterlab/Lab_6_mastering.md

 easily found the information and its statistics for RabbitMQ.
 We also found a similar view using the dashboard of the management web page.

-Let\'s now move on to the queues  and their details with the following image:
+Let's now move on to the queues  and their details with the following image: